National Security Strategy (United Kingdom)

-The National Security Strategy of the United Kingdom sets out the risks that UK faces and how the government of that day will address such risks.
+The National Security Strategies of the United Kingdom have periodically set out the security risks that the UK faces and detailed how the government of the day plans or has planned to address such risks.
+The most recent National Security Strategy was published on 24 June 2025.

-List of known National Security Strategy Papers presented
+List of National Security Strategy Papers

 National Security Strategy 2008

 The UK government's first National Security Strategy, 'The National Security Strategy of the United Kingdom: Security in an interdependent world', was released by the Cabinet Office in March 2008 under the Labour Party-led Government.

 National Security Strategy 2009

 The 2008 Paper was updated in 2009, under the heading 'Security for the Next Generation'.

 National Security Strategy 2010

 The UK government's second National Security Strategy was published in October 2010 under the Conservative-Liberal Democrat Government.
 It was titled "A Strong Britain in an Age of Uncertainty".
 It outlines threats facing the United Kingdom, and defences against these threats.
 It emphasised the risks posed by terrorism, cyberwarfare, international military crises, and natural disasters.